JohnDev19/Inspect-Element-Prevention/README.md

 - **Keyboard Shortcuts Detection:** Detects F12 key press, Ctrl+Shift+I, and Ctrl+Shift+C to prevent inspecting elements or opening developer tools.
 - **Right-Click Prevention:** Prevents the default context menu when right-clicking on the webpage.
-- **Developer Tools Size Detection:** Measures the console size to detect if developer tools are open and prevents inspecting elements.
-- **Console Message Hiding:** Disables `console.log` output when developer tools are open to avoid revealing information.

 ## Structure